samer-bazine-ds/Patient-Stay-ML/README.md

 # Patient Length of Stay (LOS) Prediction
 Machine learning project to predict patient Length of Stay (LOS) in hospitals using a multiclass classification approach, with extensive EDA, model training, and hyperparameter tuning.

+-----CODE IN RMD FILE
+-----RESULT IN THE WORD FILE

 This repository contains a comprehensive data science project aimed at predicting the **Length of Stay (LOS)** of patients in hospitals using machine learning techniques.
 The goal is to support healthcare management by enabling better resource allocation, infection control, and treatment optimization.